Wrentit: Distribution

 Wrentit in the Marin Headlands on the California coast.

 The wrentit is a sedentary (non-migratory) resident of a narrow strip of coastal habitat along the western coast of North America, being found from Oregon south through California, to Baja California, the northern state of the Baja California peninsula.

 It is usually restricted to certain chaparral and woodland habitats.
 It nests in 1 m high shrubs such as poison oak (Toxicodendron diversilobum), coyote bush (Baccharis pilularis) and California blackberry (Rubus ursinus).
 Logging and other changes in habitat have led to this species expanding its range recently, particularly northwards.
+Although present along the entire Oregon coast right up to the north end of Clatsop Spit, its poor dispersive ability has resulted in it never crossing the Columbia River into Washington.